 The elevator, the rocket, and gravity: the equivalence principle

-- Markus Pössel, AEI
+An article by Markus Pössel, AEI

 By 1905, Albert Einstein had created a new framework for the laws of physics – his special theory of relativity.
 However, one facet of physics appeared to be incompatible with his new ideas: the gravitational force as described by Newton’s law of gravity.
 Special relativity provides a new framework for physics only when gravity is excluded.
 Years later, Einstein managed to unify gravity and his relativistic ideas of space and time.
 The result was another revolutionary new theory, general relativity.